FirebirdSQL/jaybird/devdoc/jdp/jdp-2023-03-jaybird-style-guide.md

 means that even if the article (e.g. _"the"_) would still fit on the line, you break *before* the article, so article and noun are on the new line.

-#### Asciidoc
+#### AsciiDoc

-For asciidoc, we don't apply a maximum line length for normal text.
+For AsciiDoc, we don't apply a maximum line length for normal text.
 Instead, a "sentence-per-line" (or "line-per-sentence", or "ventilated prose") style is used.
 This means